TheOtherRolesAU/TheOtherRoles/README.md

 ## Mayor
 ### **Team: Crewmates**
-The Mayor leades the crewmates by having a vote that counts twice.
+The Mayor leades the crewmates by having a vote that counts twice.\
+The Mayor can always use his meeting, even if the maximum number of meetings was reached.

 ### Game Options
 | Name | Description |